ENCODE-DCC/encoded/src/encoded/schemas/changelogs/award.md

 * Added *perturbation followed by scRNA-seq* and *perturbation followed by snATAC-seq* to *milestones.assay_term_name* enum; *single-cell ATAC-seq* was removed from *milestones.assay_term_name* enum and remapped to *single-nucleus ATAC-seq*

+### Minor changes since schema version 8
+* The order of *rfa* enums was adjusted to reflect the priority when we consider selecting default analysis for a dataset,

 ### Schema version 9

 * Added *GRO-cap*, *GRO-seq*, and *long read single-cell RNA-seq* to *milestones.assay_term_name* enum;  *single-nucleus RNA-seq* and *genotyping by high throughput sequencing assay* were removed and remapped to *single-cell RNA sequencing assay* and *whole genome sequencing assay* respectively